0x42697262/obsidian_files/Codes/README.md

 	- Prefix as Input, then convert
 	- Postfix as Input then convert

-*Note:* Unit Testing portion of the code exist to ensure that the functions work as expected.
+*Note: Unit Testing portion of the code exists to ensure that the functions work as expected.*